National Bank Note: The program

 From 1863 to 1935, National Bank Notes were issued by banks throughout the country and in US territories.
 Banks with a federal charter would deposit bonds in the US Treasury.
 The banks then could issue banknotes worth up to 90 percent of the value of the bonds.
 The federal government would back the value of the notes—the issuance of which created a demand for the government bonds needed to back them.

 The program was a form of monetization of the Federal debt.
-Bonds eligible as collateral for posting to the Treasury were said to have the "circulation privilege" and the interest they bore provided seigniorage to the National Banks.
+Bonds eligible as collateral for posting to the Treasury were said to have "circulation privilege" and the interest they bore provided seigniorage to the National Banks.

 The notes

 Each National Bank Note bore the issuing bank's national charter number as well as the serial number assigned to the note by that bank.
-Low serial-numbered notes were often withdrawn as souvenirs by the bank officers who signed them.
+Low serial-numbered notes were often withheld as souvenirs by the bank officers who signed them.